 Food is served throughout the day at the hotel’s steakhouse on the ground floor.
 It’s a 15-minute walk to Shinjuku.

 Bangkok is a vast and loud city.
 This hotel is located on a quiet street.
 The Silom gay scene is right on your doorstep.
 You’ll have all the action in walking distance with the benefit of a peaceful night’s sleep.
 The staff are very gay-friendly.
-Trinity Silom has been a consistent favourite on Travel Gay for several years.
+Trinity Silom has been a consistent favorite on Travel Gay for several years.

 Breakfast is provided each morning and you’ll find a pool and gym in the adjacent building.